 Cash advance vs. balance transfer

+You also may be able to use a balance transfer to deposit funds in your account.
+With MBNA, for example, you can request a funds transfer to the chequing account of your choice.
 Once it's in your chequing account, you can withdraw it from an ATM using your debit card.
-It's a less efficient method, but it’s an option you might consider if you get a balance transfer offer.
+It's a less efficient option, but still one to consider if you get a good offer.

 What to consider before getting a cash advance

-- No interest grace period: You’ll be charged credit card interest immediately on any cash advances, and the interest rate is almost always higher than that of purchases, at around 23%.
-If you do a cash advance, you'll see an interest charge on your next credit card statement even if you paid the previous statement balance in full.
+- No interest grace period: You'll be charged credit card interest immediately on any cash advances, and the interest rate is almost always higher than that of purchases, at around 23%.
+If you do request a cash advance, you'll see an interest charge on your next credit card statement, even if you paid the previous statement balance in full.

 Like regular purchases, cash advances count toward your credit card limit.
 The more cash you withdraw, the less available credit you'll have, and the more you'll increase your credit utilization ratio, which can affect your credit report and score.